wso2/mule-conversion-samples/migration/mule/authenticating-salesforce-using-oauth2/README.md

 3. In the Import window select the **Existing WSO2 Projects into workspace** under **WSO2** folder.
 4. Browse and select the file path to the downloaded sample of this Github project (`integration-studio-examples/migration/mule/authenticating-salesforce-using-oauth2/AuthenticatingSalesforceUsingOauth2Registry`) anf click **finish**.
-5. Let's add the file connector into the workspace.
-Right click on the **AuthenticatingSalesforceUsingOauth2** and select **Add or Remove Connector**.
+5. Let's add the Salesforce REST connector into the workspace.
+Right click on the **AuthenticatingSalesforceUsingOauth2** and select
+**Add or Remove Connector**.
 Keep the **Add connector** option selected and click **Next>**.
-Search for 'file' using the search bar and click the download button located at the bottom right corner of the file connector.
+Search for 'file' using the search bar and click the download button located at the bottom right corner of the Salesforce REST connector.
 Click **Finish**.
 6. Follow these [steps](https://ei.docs.wso2.com/en/latest/micro-integrator/references/connectors/salesforce-rest-connector/sf-access-token-generation/) to generate the Access Tokens for Salesforce and obtain the Access Token, and Refresh Token.
 7. Open the **ContactsAPI.xml** under
 **authenticating-salesforce-using-oauth2/AuthenticatingSalesforceUsingOauth2/src/main/synapse-config/api/** directory.